'Old School', New Ideas

 Founder, Kate Morel, had been working in the glamping industry for some years when more of her consultancy clients started looking for unusual hospitality accommodations.
 With a knack for creating her own atmospheric spaces, Kate decided to branch out and start a company that created them for other people too, simple really, isn't it?
 Morel & Co was subsequently launched at the Glamping Show, where our birthday party is becoming something of a show tradition.

-Even though we're a young company we're already evolving and supported by a wide network of industry contacts in planning, insurance and finance, along with new construction capacity that enables us to scale-up for larger projects.
+Our work is supported by a wide network of industry contacts in planning, insurance and finance, along with new construction capacity that enables us to scale-up for larger projects.

 As individuals we've long been creating spaces and experiences for ourselves and others, but working together has proved to be really exciting as it's created a unique 'mind-hive' of ideas and knowledge.